 Failure to monitor patients.

-Medical and dental malpractice claims may be complicated and are often very technical, requiring evidence regarding professional standards of care, as well as medical experts and various parties who may be liable.
+Medical malpractice claims may be complicated and are often very technical, requiring evidence regarding professional standards of care, as well as medical experts and various parties who may be liable.

 Establishing Liability for Medical Negligence